-APS Calculator — All 26 South African Universities
+APS Calculator — All 26 SA Universities

 Calculate your Admission Point Score for any South African public university.
 Each calculator uses that university's official 2026 APS method.
 Results can be saved to your profile and emailed to you.